Learn something new every day More Info... by email

 In order for the grid-tie inverter to feed electricity back into the power grid, it must have the same electrical frequency.
 This frequency is typically 50 or 60 cycles per second, also known as Hertz.
 The grid-tie inverter must also use an oscillator to ensure that it does not produce a higher voltage than the power grid allows; the voltage must be slightly higher than what the grid puts out, however.
 A modern grid-tie inverter uses integrated circuitry to adjust its output voltage dynamically to match that of the power grid.

 Many countries allow people with electrical systems that use a grid-tie inverter to sell their excess energy back to the power company, although not all utilities are required to permit it.
 In most cases, a system called net metering is used so that the person with excess energy receives direct compensation for the net amount of electricity that goes back to the grid.
-When the power flows from the building back to the grid, the power meter turns backwards.
+When the power flows from the building back to the grid, the power meter turns backward.
 A feed-in tariff may be used to compensate the energy producer for each kilowatt-hour that goes back to the power grid, according to a contract between the energy producer and utility company.
 The National Electric Code (NEC) regulates the construction and use of grid tie inverters in the United States.

 A modern grid-tie inverter may use a high-frequency transformer to convert the current.
 This type of transformer goes through several steps to convert the DC power to high-frequency AC, back to DC, and then back to AC at the desired output voltage.
 This design requires computer control over the conversion process but results in less power loss.